aeternity/aeternity/docs/release-notes/next-iris/GH-3286_fp_delegates.md

   channel objects can still be used but users are strongly recomended to reset their `delegates` list if they had any.
 Note that the HTTP representations are changed accordingly.
+* Allows delegates to force progress from behalf of the user that autorized them to do so.